 Parents Need to Know

-Parents need to know that the movie includes mild language (the s-word) and early on, some "attitude" from the young girl at its center.
+Parents need to know that the movie includes mild language (s--t) and early on, some "attitude" from the young girl at its center.
 But her "ghetto" vernacular is a show to try to "fit in," a thematic concern throughout the film, for the girl and adults around her.
 A related theme is coping with loss; a couple of sad conversations recall the deaths of loved ones (one by gun violence, another by disease), and divorce.
 Characters lie to protect loved ones, and must make amends.
 In a couple of scenes, the mother and daughter argue.
 A couple of women characters wear tight tops; the girl's coach has a drink one evening alone.

 What's the story?